pocomane/brewed-in-the-apocalypse/bita.md

 that it respect the spirit of the setting and the tone of the play.

 ```
+Bob chose the first four traits of his character to be "Smart", "Intelligent"
+"Robotics enthusiast" and "Drives anything with an engine".

 After the first four traits, Bob want to add "Perfect" likning it with "Smart"
 and "Intelligent"